microsoft/vcpkg/docs/maintainers/vcpkg_from_git.md

 ### REF
 The git sha of the commit to download.

+### TAG
+The git tag to download.

 ### PATCHES
 A list of patches to be applied to the extracted sources.

 Relative paths are based on the port directory.

+### OUT_REF
+Maintainers only.
+Used for automatic REF updates for ports using a versioned TAG.
+Will return early!

 ## Notes:
 `OUT_SOURCE_PATH`, `REF`, and `URL` must be specified.